 (1) This loan has an interest rate swap that results in a fixed rate of 3.92%.

-Upon the completion of this offering and the concurrent private placement and the use of proceeds as described above, our outstanding indebtedness will be \$104.8 million, including amounts outstanding under our senior unsecured revolving credit facility on a pro forma consolidated basis.
+Upon the completion of this offering and the concurrent private placement and the use of proceeds as described above, our outstanding indebtedness will be million on a pro forma consolidated basis.

 Distribution Policy